BuiKent/SmartRecord/WHISPER_IMPLEMENTATION_CHECKLIST.md

 ### Must Have (MVP)
 - [x] Native code compiles and links successfully
-- [ ] Model can be downloaded
+- [x] Model can be downloaded (auto-download if needed)
-- [ ] Model can be loaded
+- [x] Model can be loaded
-- [ ] Audio can be transcribed
+- [x] Audio can be transcribed
-- [ ] Transcripts are saved to database
+- [x] Transcripts are saved to database
-- [ ] Integration with GenerateTranscriptUseCase works
+- [x] Integration with GenerateTranscriptUseCase works
-- [ ] Basic error handling
+- [x] Basic error handling

 ### Nice to Have
-- [ ] Post-processing with speaker detection
+- [x] Post-processing with speaker detection
-- [ ] Voice commands processing
+- [x] Voice commands processing
 - [ ] Comprehensive unit tests
 - [ ] Integration tests
 - [ ] Performance optimizations